Gjesdal Municipality

 Gjesdal is a municipality in Rogaland county, Norway.
 It is located in the traditional district of Jæren.
 The administrative centre of the municipality is the village of Ålgård.
-Other villages in Gjesdal include Dirdal, Frafjord, Gilja, Gjesdal, and Oltedal.
+Other villages in Gjesdal Municipality include Dirdal, Frafjord, Gilja, Gjesdal, and Oltedal.
 The municipality lies about 25 km to the southwest of the city of Stavanger in southwestern Norway.

 The European route E39 highway runs through the western side of the municipality.
 On the east side of the municipality, the Frafjord Tunnel connects the Frafjord valley with the rest of the municipality.